Reading Time: 15 Minutes

 - Any other warnings are considerate and appreciated.

-- Do not warn for slash/het/ace or any type of preference.
-It’s offensive to make sexual preference a warning.
+- Do not warn for slash/het/ace or any type of preference or gender.
+It’s offensive to make sexual preference or gender a warning.

 - A list of reasonable warnings will be made available as we near the posting date.